 In villages, a pot made of bamboo-canes measuring the paddy known as Nana‘ is filled up to the brink with freshly harvest paddy.
 Rice and lentils are also kept with the paddy.
 The ‘Mana‘ is the symbol of Maha Lakshmi.

-It is customary to read out the holy book, the Eulogy, “Lakshmi Puran” while performing the pooja
+It is customary to read out the holy book, the Eulogy, “Lakshmi Puran” while performing the pooja.

 After the pooja, people go outside and celebrate by lighting up patakhe (fireworks).
 The children enjoy sparklers and variety of small fireworks, while adults enjoy playing with rockets and bigger fireworks.
 The fireworks signify celebration of Diwali as well a way to chase away evil spirits.

-Rangoli or Kolam
+Rangoli or Kolam or Muggu

 Elaborate rangoli patterns and designs are an integral part of all religious rituals.
 With an exact set number of dots and lines, these designs are often inherited from mother to daughter in every south Indian Hindu home.